ponty/PyVirtualDisplay/README.rst

-pyvirtualdisplay is a python wrapper for Xvfb_ and Xephyr_
+pyvirtualdisplay is a python wrapper for Xvfb_, Xephyr_ and Xvnc_

 Links: